Back

 We mapped out their cash flow cycle and supplier payment terms.
 Key insights we highlighted:

-- 30-day supplier payment terms could be leveraged strategically
+- 30-day supplier payment terms could be used strategically

 - Peak season cash flow patterns needed flexible drawdown timing